-Before lighting, place on a heat resistant plate, to protect surface from any downward heat.
+Before lighting, place on a heat resistant plate or holder, to protect surface from any downward heat.

 Light all 4 wicks to ensure candle burns evenly

 To avoid an uneven burn on our 4 wick candles, it is best to light all four wicks of the ellipse candle at the same time.

 Always place a votive in a votive holder.
 As these candles liquify when burning

 Votives must be burned in a votive holder/safe container.

 Never burn a votive candle without placing in a votive holder